 I will give my best attempt at a brief, yet helpful overview!

 Juvederm is the collection of fillers that we carry at Hawaii Blue.
 Juvederm includes:

 While we carry a limited amount of Ultra/Ultra XC, we sell the most of Volbella, Voluma and Vollure as they seem to last our patients the longest.

 So what’s the difference, you ask?
 Filler is made up out of hyaluronic acid (HA) which draws water in.
 When treating the nasolabial folds, marionette lines and lips (AKA everything under the nose aside from chin), with consideration of the patient’s anatomy and aesthetic outcome, I choose between Volbella or Vollure.
 Volbella is the softer of the two and often a good choice for someone looking for subtle plumping/hydration.
 Vollure has a slightly higher HA concentration, meaning it may give more of that “plumping” or full effect, if you will.

 “So how much will I need?”
 This is the most common question that I receive.
 Cheeks and chin typically range between 1-2 total syringes in one sitting.
 Lips range from 0.5 syringe to 2 syringes (built over time as I do not inject over one syringe into the lips in one sitting for anatomical safety purposes).
 However, this can be more adequately assessed and individualized at your consultation.
 Consults give me more time to discuss patient-specific concerns.
-Sign up for Alle (prev.
-Brilliant Distinctions) to receive points/discounts and set up your consultation to enhance your already natural beauty!
+Sign up for Alle (previously Brilliant Distinctions) to receive points/discounts and set up your consultation to enhance your already natural beauty!

 – Madison Cooper, PA-C